 What Scholarships are Available for ABA Students?

-Because behavior analysis is both a relatively new field and a relatively small one, it isn’t always easy to find dedicated scholarships to cover graduate programs in ABA.
-Many of the options out there are restricted to residents of particular states, and many are for a relatively small dollar amount.
+Because applied behavior analysis is both a relatively new field and a relatively small one, it isn’t always easy to find dedicated scholarships for graduate programs in ABA.
+Many options are restricted to residents of particular states, and many are for a relatively small dollar amount.

-But hope is not lost.
-Whether you have your eyes on a master’s in ABA specifically, or in education or psychology with an emphasis on ABA, you do have options, and we’re here to help you find them.
+You do have options, though.
+Whether you have your eyes on a master’s in ABA specifically, or a degree in education or psychology with an emphasis on ABA, we’re here to help you find them.

-Here we provide an overview of some of the scholarship options available out there, where you might be able to find more like them, and what you can expect in terms of qualifying.
+Here we provide an overview of scholarship options available, where you might find more like them, and what you can expect in terms of qualifying.

 Criteria and Other Considerations When Applying for a Scholarship

-All scholarships have eligibility criteria you’ll need to meet in order to be considered.
+All scholarships have eligibility criteria you’ll need to meet to be considered.

-In some cases, requirements might even relate in some way to the organization or person who created the scholarship and may be surprisingly specific.
+In some cases, requirements might even relate to the organization or person who created the scholarship and may be surprisingly specific.

-The Cynthia E. Morgan Scholarship Fund offers grants of $1,000, and is a good example of the kind of options you’ll find at the state level.
-As an example, this scholarship is only available to individuals who:
+The Cynthia E. Morgan Scholarship Fund offers grants of $1,000 and is a good example of the kind of options you’ll find at the state level.
+This scholarship is only available to individuals who:

 “C” students need not apply.

 You need to be an ace to be considered for virtually any scholarship.
-You become a de facto representative of the organization that sponsors your education, and they only want top performers as part of their entourage.
+You become a de facto representative of the organization that sponsors your education, and they only want top performers.
 Expect any sponsor to be very selective when it comes to academic performance.

 This is particularly true for scholarships restricted to graduate programs.
-A certain minimum grade point average is more than likely to be required, frequently above 3.5.
+A minimum grade point average is typically required, frequently above 3.5.

 Residency Requirements